DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 normal        = normalize(mul((float3x3) ObjectToWorld3x4(), normal));
 ```

-In ray tracing `Texture2D::Sample()` method is not supported because GPU device can not implicitly calculate derivatives,
+In ray tracing, `Texture2D::Sample()` method is not supported because GPU device can not implicitly calculate derivatives,
-so you should calculate texture mipmap level and apply filtering by yourself.
-In this tutorial we don't do that and just read maximum mip level.
+so you should calculate the texture mipmap level manually and perform filtering yourself.
+In this tutorial we don't do that
+and just read finest mip level:

 ```hlsl
 payload.Color = g_Texture[InstanceID()].SampleLevel(g_Texture_sampler, uv, 0).rgb;
 ```

 The last step - calculate lighting.
-We use built-in functions to get ray parameters and calculate intersection point.
+We use built-in functions to get ray parameters and calculate the intersection point.

 ```hlsl
 float3 pos = WorldRayOrigin() + WorldRayDirection() * RayTCurrent();
 LightingPass(payload.Color, pos, normal, payload.Recursion + 1);
 ```

-Calculate simple diffusion lighting and cast ray to test if light occluded or not.
+Calculate simple diffuse lighting and cast ray to test if the light is occluded or not:

 ```hlsl
 void LightingPass(inout float3 Color, float3 Pos, float3 Norm, uint Recursion)
 {